 However, the optical quality goes way beyond mere electronics.
 The Canon 10x42L IS WP features ultra-low dispersion (UD) lens elements, which make single points of light clearer – an obvious advantage when stargazing – and give accurate colors.
 The objective lenses, meanwhile, have Canon’s multi-layered anti-reflective lens coating called ‘Super Spectra’ to avoid ghosting and lens flare, and improve color reproduction.

-We also think that the 6.5º field of view makes the Canon 10x42L IS WP ideal for general astronomy; anything with more magnification is verging on deep sky-astronomy – and if that’s your aim then you should go for something like the Celestron SkyMaster 25x100 binoculars (opens in new tab) and put them on a tripod.
+We also think that the 6.5 degrees field of view makes the Canon 10x42L IS WP ideal for general astronomy; anything with more magnification is verging on deep sky-astronomy – and if that’s your aim then you should go for something like the Celestron SkyMaster 25x100 binoculars and put them on a tripod.
 Of course, the Canon 10x42L IS WP are designed to not need a tripod, but just in case you want to easily share observations with others they do include a standard 1/4-inch tripod thread on the undercarriage.

 Where the Canon 10x42L IS WP as a package generally disappoints is with the extra gear in the box.
 The exception is a neck strap, which uses neoprene and is comfortable, adjustable yet fairly short, as it should be.
 The eyepieces have a joint cover that protects both simultaneously, though it’s fairly loose.
 Thankfully it’s got a loop that can be attached to the neck strap so it doesn’t get lost.
 What we found most disappointing was the lens caps for the objective lenses.
 Provided as a one-piece and also with a loop to attach to the strap, this slim rubber one-piece does a poor job of staying in place.
 The Canon 10x42L IS WP’s saving grace is that they have a 52mm filter thread so can easily and cheaply be upgraded to Canon LC-52 Center Pinch lens caps that are widely available for Canon’s camera lenses.
 You might also want to think about upgrading the carrying case, which is very basic and flimsy.
 At this high price, these oversights are a shame.